ntabris/sodium/README.md

 ![Graph of chemical properties](images/Graph.gif)

-Sodium was sold a shareware with payments processed by the wonderful (but now deceased) [Kagi](https://tidbits.com/2016/08/04/kagi-shuts-down-after-falling-prey-to-fraud/).
+Sodium was sold as shareware with payments processed by the wonderful (but now deceased) [Kagi](https://tidbits.com/2016/08/04/kagi-shuts-down-after-falling-prey-to-fraud/).
 The website for Sodium was also hosted by Kagi and can still be seen thanks to the Internet Archive:

 [https://web.archive.org/web/20020221214854/http://www.kagi.com:80/natt/Sodium.html](https://web.archive.org/web/20020221214854/http://www.kagi.com:80/natt/Sodium.html)